Chao-Xi/JacobTechBlog/saa_test/6EC2/README.md

 #### Health Check
 #### Have their own DNS name.
 You are never given an IP address

+### Enable Connection Draining

+In AWS, when **you enable Connection Draining on a load balancer,** any back-end instances that **you deregister will complete requests that are in progress before deregistration**

 ## CloudWatch Lab - Exam Tips